CDT-AIMLAC/docker-introduction-2022/_episodes/containers-in-the-cloud.md

 ### Running a web server container from Google Cloud

-Now lets create a new Dockerfile which defines a container based on the nginx webserver.
+Now lets create a new Dockerfile which defines a container based on the Nginx webserver.
 Create a directory called docker-webserver-example and `cd` into it.

 ~~~
 mkdir docker-webserver-example